 Whether one type of option is better than the other depends on what you do with the shares that you acquire at exercise and whether you feel comfortable with the complexities of the alternative minimum tax (AMT), which can apply to ISOs.
 If you immediately sell the shares at exercise, the taxation is essentially the same (i.e., all ordinary income on the spread), though there is no tax-withholding or payroll tax with ISOs (see the FAQ on the tax consequences of selling ISO shares in the year of exercise).

 If you plan to hold the shares, some tax benefits exist with ISOs (as long as the stock continues to appreciate).
-If you hold the shares for one year after exercise and two years after grant, ISOs can provide favorable long-term capital-gains tax treatment on all the stock-price appreciation over the exercise price (see the related FAQ).
+If you hold the shares for more than one year after exercise and two years after grant, ISOs can provide favorable long-term capital-gains tax treatment on all the stock-price appreciation at sale over the exercise price (see the related FAQ).

 But if the stock price of a company's shares underlying an ISO appreciates significantly before (rather than after) exercise, an ISO exercise can generate alternative minimum tax (AMT).
 To pay that liability, you may be forced to sell some of your shares in a so-called "disqualifying disposition" of the ISO shares.
 This gives rise to ordinary income in much the same way that the exercise of an NQSO would, though taxes on this ordinary income are not withheld by the company.
 You also may be stuck with paying AMT on the spread at exercise even though the stock price at tax time is much lower (see a related FAQ).